 A few days after the other cat’s confinement period was up, Groucho had a dinner guest at his feeding station.
 Mrs. P!

-For the next few days, cats straggled back to their old home.
+For the next few days, the entire feral cat colony straggled back to their old home.
 Blaze appeared the day after Mrs. P did.
 Then Mr. P arrived, followed the next day by Raider, and then Torti Love.
 Molly joined us a week later.

 Barbara and I were frantic and couldn’t decide what to do.
 Should she trap them and take them back to Susan’s?
 Should we try again to find a barn home?
 Then I got a really bright idea.
 If I walked towards Susan’s with their feeding station and food, they would follow me.
 Maybe.
 I figured this journey would take several days, or maybe even several weeks.